unicef/hope-country-workspace/docs/src/data_cleaning_updates.md

 Users can modify data in bulk by exporting records to a `.xlsx` file, making necessary changes outside the system, and then importing the updated file back.

 The `.xlsx` file contains two protected columns: `id` and `version`. **These columns should not be modified during regular editing**, as they are essential for correctly identifying and updating records.

+Image and document fields are left out of the exported file, and a column matching one of them is ignored on import.
+Use **[Import pictures](data_import/picture_import.md)** to update pictures in bulk.

 Additionally, the system includes a **concurrency control mechanism** to prevent accidental overwrites of updated data.